calistasalsabila/Programming-Language/Python/material/06_Scope.md

 | **Built-in Scope** | Predefined functions and variables in Python like `print()`, `len()`, etc. |
 | **Keyword `global`** | Used to modify a global variable inside a function |

+> 📚 This is part of the Python chapter.